trothr/blog/Marilyn/2019/20191226-what-danny-said.md

 They drove up from Houston for the Saturday service in Lufkin.

+What follows (other than the section headings) is what Danny said.

 ## About the Service

  Spent yesterday celebrating the life of our friend Marilyn Troth with